vk7055/learning-git/README.md

 This is master development branch.

-And you need to request a pull to merge your changes into it.
+And you need to request a pull to merge your changes into the master branch.